FeatureBaseDB/go-pilosa/README.md

 ## Change Log

 * **Next**:
-    * Dropped support for Go 1.7
+    * Dropped support for Go 1.7.
     * Added support for creating range encoded frames.
     * Added `SetFieldValue`, `Sum` and `Xor` calls.
     * Added support for excluding bits or attributes from bitmap calls.
 In order to exclude bits, pass `ExcludeBits: true` in your `QueryOptions`.
 In order to exclude attributes, pass `ExcludeAttrs: true`.
-    * Customizable CSV time stamp format.
+    * Customizable CSV timestamp format.
+    * **Deprecation** Row and column labels are deprecated, and will be removed in a future release of this library.
+Do not use `ColumnLabel` option for `IndexOptions` and `RowLabel` for `FrameOption`.
+See: https://github.com/pilosa/pilosa/issues/752 for more info.

 * **v0.5.0** (2017-08-03):
     * Supports imports and exports.